kundajelab/scATAC-reprog/resources/GSE103509/README.md

 `for x in $(ls ./human_tpm/) ; do diff <(cat ./human_tpm/$x | cut -f1) <(cat ./human_tpm/GSM2772599_hFb_MRC5_rep1.tpm.txt | cut -f1) ; done`

 Pasted TPMs from all files, added GENE names and header names.
 Some manual steps.
 Verified for a few genes.

+Got Gene names from gProfiler on 13 May 2020: https://biit.cs.ut.ee/gprofiler/convert.